 Summary: Non-signatory Libya has expressed its support for the convention and interest in joining, but has not taken any steps towards accession.
-Libya participated as an observer in the convention’s First Review Conference in September 2015 and voted in favor of a UN resolution on the convention in December 2015.
+Libya has participated in several meetings of the convention, most recently in September 2016, and it voted in favor of a key UN resolution on the convention in December 2016.

-Libya is not known to have produced or exported cluster munitions, but it imported them and is believed to possess a stockpile.
+Libya is not known to have produced or exported cluster munitions, but it imported them and possess a stockpile.
 Cluster munitions were used during inter-militia fighting in late 2014 and early 2015 as well as in 2011 by government forces loyal to Muammar Gaddafi.
 Evidence of possible use by the Libyan air force in 2016 and the first half of 2017 could not be independently verified by the Monitor.

 Libya has not acceded to the Convention on Cluster Munitions.